joehawkens/data-structures-tutorial/3-Trees.md

 ![Visual Diagram of Recursion](https://github.com/joehawkens/data-structures-final/blob/main/Assets/RecursionDiagram.PNG)

 ### Recursion is an important concept to understand with BSTs because they are implemented within them.
+The reason for this is because Recursion is a quick way to iterate through the Binary Search Tree.
+Calling a function on itself so it can traverse the tree to find, delete, or insert data is more common than using a simple loop.
 You'll see this in the practice problem below:

 ## Now that you have an idea of the what and how, let's jump right into a practice problem.
 Your goal will be to add data to the BST.
 Reference the example above for hints on how to accomplish this method within the BST class.